xlab-uiuc/linux-mcdc/docs/measure-kernel-mcdc.md

     Other settings (e.g. Arm) can possibly work, but they are not fully tested.

-- Larger than 24G of main memory is recommended.
+- Larger than 24G of main memory is recommended for successfully linking the kernel image.
 - If we don't plan to build LLVM from source, please reserve ~15G of disk space; otherwise reserve ~20G.
   <!-- As observed in a recent run, the built LLVM is ~6.2G (with